philipturner/swift-colab/Documentation/MagicCommands.md

 %include PATH
 ```

 Inject code from a source file into the interpreter.
 The code executes at the top of the current cell, even if the `%include` command appears below other Swift code.
+In Swift-Colab v2.3, it will instead inject code at the exact location of the `%include`.

-- `PATH` - File path relative to the current working directory (`/content`), omitting the first forward flash.
+- `PATH` - File path relative to the current working directory (`/content`).
 If the file does not exist there, it looks inside `/opt/swift/include`.

+`PATH` may omit the first forward slash; prefer this style when specifying just a file name.
+The path registers as `/content/PATH` internally.
+Prepending a slash creates `/content//PATH`, which resolves to the same location.

 The command silently fails if you previously included `PATH` during the current Jupyter session.
-This protective mechanism prevents duplication of the `SwiftShell` Python object in `EnableIPythonDisplay.swift`.
+This protective mechanism prevents duplication of the `IPythonDisplay.socket` Python object in `EnableIPythonDisplay.swift`.
 Swift-Colab v2.3 will restore old behavior from [swift-jupyter](https://github.com/google/swift-jupyter), where a file can be included multiple times and in the middle of a cell.

 ## `%install`
 ```